krobelus/rate-experiments/thesis.md

 We present performance data as reported by `runlim` --- time in seconds and memory usage in megabytes (2^20^ bytes).

-On an individual instance two checkers might have different performance because of different propagation orders and, as a result, different clauses being added to the core.
+On an individual instance, two checkers can exhibit different performance because of different propagation orders and, as a result, different clauses being added to the core.
 Instead we compare the distribution of the checkers' performance.
 The distribution has a long tail of instances where